Ismaël Diadié Haïdara: Biography

+Works

 Influenced by Khayyam and African oral poetry in poetry and in philosophy by Marcus Aurelius, Montaigne, Machiavelli and Baltasar Gracian and African proverbs, Ismaël Diadié Haïdara's work is transcultural.

 Ismaël Diadié Haïdara's philosophical work is mainly composed of loose thoughts centred on the hedonistic art of living and war as a means of satisfying desires, as is evident in his last two books of philosophy: On Sobriety (2020) and On Prudence (2024).

 Ismaël Diadié Haïdara's contribution to poetry is the reinvention of a new poetic genre, the Tebrae.
 Tebrae is a poetic form of two lines of 6 and 8 lines, shorter than the Haikus of Japan.
 The women of the Sahara composed these short poems on a single theme: love.
 They meet at night, on the dunes, and compose these poems for their loved ones, which end up circulating unsigned.
 Ismaël, far from his homeland, returns to this feminine poetry, while he, a man, turns to writing.
 Rhyming poetry, he turns it into free verse, shifting its central theme to open it up to all the possible subjects of the world, love and death.
 From poem to poem, an art of living is distilled into two lines.
 Faced with the absurd, Camus made revolt his duty.
 Ismaël turns his back on the absurd with a burst of laughter.

 The Spanish poet Virginia Fernandez Collado said in her article: Tebrae, cartographie d'un livre :